 Having this classic recipe in your recipe box is a must!
 These perfect Chocolate Cupcakes are paired with the most amazing Chocolate Frosting.
 These amazing moist chocolate cupcakes will be your new favorite!

-- 12 oz semi-sweet chocolate chips or chopped
+- 12 ounces semi-sweet chocolate, chips or chopped

 - 4 -5 tablespoons brewed hot coffee